 In other words, the higher the load current will make the battery life shorter, and vice versa.

 For instance, 25 hours and 5 minutes will have to pass before needing to recharge a 5000 mAh battery connected to a Samsung Galaxy A9 Pro with a load current of 195mA in talking mode.

 Why is it important to know the mAh and Wh of batteries?

 Knowing the mAh and Wh of a battery is significant because it allows shoppers to identify how long the battery will last.
 As a result, they can invest in a device and a battery that will meet their needs.

-Another very handy reason to know you batteries Wh value is the fact that all batteries under 100Wh are not allowed on commercial flights.
+Another very handy reason to know your batteries Wh value is the fact that all batteries over 100Wh are not allowed on commercial flights.
 The TSA and FAA have specific rules regarding the maximum capacity of batteries allowed on flights.
 You can read more on this subject here.

 To sum it up, the mAh meaning in batteries is a measure of capacity.
 The higher the mAh value is, the longer the battery life.
 However, this not the sole indicator as the battery life will depend on usage patterns and current output of the device, while the lifespan will depend on the number of charge-discharge experienced.